lawun330/sannie-bot/README.md

 - To write spreadsheet data to cloud DynamoDB
 - To use a modular approach than a single scraper script
-- To use Docker for local development
-- To make a compact repository
+- To make the repository more compact

 ***